scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

+> [!CAUTION]
+>
+> This doc has been moved to the centralized ScalarDB documentation repository, [docs-internal-scalardb](https://github.com/scalar-labs/docs-internal-scalardb).
+Please update this documentation in that repository instead.
+>
+> To view the ScalarDB documentation, visit [ScalarDB Documentation](https://scalardb.scalar-labs.com/docs/).

 # Create a Sample Application That Supports Microservice Transactions

 This tutorial describes how to create a sample application that supports microservice transactions in ScalarDB.